ExcelFunctions.net Logo

 Result:

-Further examples of the Excel Pmt function can be viewed on the Microsoft Office website.
+For further examples of the Excel Pmt function, see the Microsoft Office website.

 Pmt Function Errors